scalawithcats/scala-with-cats/src/pages/monads/either.md

 advantages over `Left.apply` and `Right.apply`
 because they return results of type `Either` instead of `Left` and `Right`.
-This helps avoiding type inference bugs caused by over-narrowing.
+This helps avoid type inference bugs caused by over-narrowing.
 The following code provides an example: